pinecone-io/pinecone-ts-client/guides/upgrading/v9-migration.md

 `claude-sonnet-4-5` — see "Superseded assistant model names now reach the server as-is" above.
 The TypeScript client errors via the server rather than remapping; Python remaps silently.

-## `X-Pinecone-Api-Version` now defaults to 2026-07

-Every request the SDK makes carries `X-Pinecone-Api-Version: 2026-07`, set internally on each generated API call.
-Pinning an older API version through the client is not supported: the SDK sets this header on every request after any headers passed through `additionalHeaders` are merged in, so a custom `X-Pinecone-Api-Version` value you supply is overwritten rather than sent.
-To target an older API version, stay on the SDK major version that shipped against it.

 ## Removed and renamed exports